ergo-services/ergo/docs/basics/logging.md

 **Colored** (`ergo.services/logger/colored`) - Terminal output with ANSI colors.
 Highlights Ergo types (PIDs, Atoms, Refs) and colorizes log levels (yellow for warnings, red for errors, etc.).
 Visual clarity for development, but has performance overhead.
 Not suitable for high-volume production logging.

 **Rotate** (`ergo.services/logger/rotate`) - File logging with automatic rotation.
-Supports size-based and time-based rotation.
-Compresses old logs with gzip.
-Configurable retention policies.
+Rotation is **time-based only**: `Period` decides when a new file starts, floored to one minute, and there is no size trigger. `Depth` caps how many files are kept and `Compress` gzips the retired ones.
 Production-ready for long-running systems generating substantial logs.

 **Sentry** (`ergo.services/logger/sentry`) - Forwards panics and errors to a Sentry project.
 Captures the panic origin stack and tags events by ergo subsystem.
 Centralized error tracking and alerting for production deployments.
 Operates alongside your console or file logger rather than replacing them.